michaeldmcqueen/resources.gmt.com-website/_resources/workcamps/Schedule-Menu-Packing/packing-list.md

 COMMUNITY GIFT: We asked each camp location for a specific need in their community.
 Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you\!

 Check your in customer account, under the “Schedule, Menu and Packing List” tab, to see your camp’s requested item.
-Your gift will be meeting a specific need in the community you are serving--thank you in advance\!
+Your gift will be meeting a specific need in the community you are serving–thank you in advance\!

 * Involve your congregation, friends and even your local businesses in the effort.
 * Is transportation a problem?
 Purchase your community gifts when you arrive.&nbsp;